mcelle888/MichelleLiang_T2A2/README.md

 <u>Expected response</u>: 200 OK with a list of all the entities

-<u>Validation/Authorisation</u>: Error when no authentication bearer
+<u>Validation/Authorisation</u>: Error when no authentication bearer (JWT token)

 ![5b](docs/5b.png)

 ### 5c. /entities/<!-- omit from toc -->

 <u>Method</u>: [POST]

 <u>Description</u>: Allows admins to post new entities

 <u>Required body input</u>: name, description, type

 <u>Expected response</u>: 200 OK with details of new entities

-<u>Validation/Authorisation</u>: Error when missing field or when type is not one of planet or star
+<u>Validation/Authorisation</u>: Error when missing field or when type is not one of planet or star.
+Error when no authentication bearer (JWT token)

 ![5c](docs/5c.png)